 Hudson Country Montessori School has been offering a fun and safe summer camp experience for over 25 years.
 Our unique summer program is developed in an environment geared for learning.
-It is spirited and skill-oriented but non- competitive and social.
-Our spacious outdoor and indoor facilities are great for physical, emotional and intellectual growth in a secure loving environment.
-The quality and success of our summer program is defined by our amazing team of experienced counselors, most of whom are professional educators who work in our school year program.
+It is spirited and skill-oriented but non-competitive and social.
+Our spacious outdoor and indoor facilities are great for physical, emotional, and intellectual growth in a secure loving environment.
+The quality and success of our summer program are defined by our amazing team of experienced counselors, most of whom are professional educators who work in our school year program.
 We know our campers enjoy the best that summer has to offer.
 At Hudson, they learn new skills, explore new adventures and make friends while having fun.

-We have an exciting summer planned with our theme, “Let Biomes be Biomes”.
-Through our nine-week program, campers will have the opportunity to learn about themselves and the natural world around them while having fun and making new friends.
+We have an exciting summer planned with our theme, “Invention Camp “.
+Through our nine-week program, campers will have the opportunity to learn about themselves and the inventions that have made the world a better place while having fun and making new friends.
 Come join us for an unforgettable summer.

 What’s New This Year

 We have an amazing summer camp experience for all campers.
-New themes weekly will immerse kids in the Biome world around them.
+New themes weekly will immerse kids in the Old, transformed and New Inventions around them.

 Our Junior and Senior campers will have new fun amenities to enjoy: